lanl-aea/waves/docs/tutorial_03_solverprep_waves.rst

 The ``abaqus_source_list`` contains the names of all the files that are used to build the Abaqus model.
 The ``{model}_compression.inp`` file is the primary input file, and the other files in the ``abaqus_source_list`` are included within it.
-See the `Abaqus *INCLUDE`_ keyword documentaiton :cite:`ABAQUS2022` for more information about how this is implemented.
+See the `Abaqus *INCLUDE`_ keyword documentaiton :cite:`ABAQUS` for more information about how this is implemented.

 Each file in the ``abaqus_source_list`` is specified with its absolute path. `SCons`_